 When I first saw Darren Aronofsky’s film Black Swan, Natalie Portman’s acting shined, and the movie was terrific.
 But the nuances missed me entirely because I had no clue about the Swan Lake Ballet (which they are rehearsing for in the film).
 Fortunately, during my trip to Russia for the Football World Cup, I lucked out on the last few tickets for the Swan Lake Ballet in St. Petersburg.
 As my mind was getting blown by the phenomenal performances at the ballet, many of the film’s nuances also dawned upon me.
 Goosebumps!
 This article is dedicated to Russia, with love.
 Here’s the plot analysis and the ending of Black Swan explained with details from the original ballet.
-If you liked films like Shutter Island and Fight Club, you like this artistic master piece.
+If you liked films like Shutter Island and Fight Club, you’ll love this artistic master piece.